osamaahmed17/osamaahmed17/README.md

 <a href="https://www.researchgate.net/profile/Osama-Ahmed-7"><img height="30" src="https://github.com/osamaahmed17/osamaahmed17/blob/main/researchgate.png?raw=true"></a>
 <a  href="https://medium.com/@osamaahmedtahir17"><img  height="30" src="https://github.com/osamaahmed17/osamaahmed17/blob/main/mediumwhite.png?raw=true"></a>&nbsp;&nbsp;
 </p>
 I am a Software Engineer at IBM.
 Multiple years of experience in Software and Cloud Development.
-Passionate about the latest trends in technology with a focus on innovation.
+Passionate about the latest advancements in technology with a focus on innovation.
 Have high experience with Cloud platforms like Azure, Google, and IBM along with expertise in container orchestration and management tools such as Kubernetes and OpenShift.

 <br/><br/>